EBIO5460Spring2024/class-materials/07_3_ants_neural_net.md

 You’ll need to install Python and Tensorflow to use the `keras` package.
 The `keras` package is an R interface to the Python Keras library, which in turn is an interface to the Python Tensorflow library, which in turn is an interface to Tensorflow (mostly C++)!
-See Homework 6 for installation directions.
+See Assignment 4 for installation directions.
 The Python Keras library is widely used and the R functions and workflow closely mirror the Python functions and workflow, so what we’ll learn in Keras for R largely applies to Keras for Python as well.
+See also the Python version of this script.

 ``` r
 # If you have another conda environment as your R default, you will need the